In this post: How Long Does an RV Battery Last & How to Get the Most Out of Yours

 AGM batteries are of higher quality than lead-acid, but they do come at a higher price.
 They are known for being more durable than lead-acid and many last around 5 to 7 years.
 They also require less maintenance than lead acid which is a big win.
 But do keep in mind that they tend to be sensitive to overcharging and have a limited depth of discharge.
 For this reason, you won’t want to let them get too low before charging them again.

 Lithium LiFeP04 batteries are more expensive upfront but offer the longest life expectancy, lasting up to around 10 years, some lasting even longer.
-This makes them a good buy if you frequently use your RV, like to go boondocking, or want an option with Bluetooth technology (this gives you real-time data pertaining to your battery’s health and its charge, among other things).
+This makes them a good buy if you frequently use your RV, like to go boondocking, or want an option with Bluetooth technology (this gives you real-time data on your battery’s health and its charge, among other things).
 Lithium batteries weigh about half what a lead acid battery weighs too.
 The only real downside to LiFeP04 batteries is that they cost more upfront but the good news is that they generally pay for themselves over time, saving money in the long run.

 Proper Maintenance and Care